jdbedics/dbthandbook/03-individual.Rmd

 1. Set the recording up early.
 Minimize the screen **and** turn the monitor off.
 2. You might have a therapist in the room before you that ends their sessions late.
 If that's the case, simply ask them if they plan on continuing to do that in the future.
 If so, try to find another room.
 If there is no other room, or you'd rather not have that option, talk to clinic staff, the clinic director, or Dr. Bedics.
 3. Review the OQ _prior_ to seeing your client.
-You shoud always comment on the OQ.
+You should always comment on the OQ.
 Examples include:
     * High or Moderate distress with no change in status from baseline
     * Any note of an increase in a critical item
     * Significant improvement from baseline